arcan1s/ahriman/docs/architecture.md

 * `ahriman.core.alpm` package controls pacman related functions.
 It provides wrappers for `pyalpm` library and safe calls for repository tools (`repo-add` and `repo-remove`).
 * `ahriman.core.auth` package provides classes for authorization methods used by web mostly.
 Base class is `ahriman.core.auth.auth.Auth` which must be called by `load` method.
 * `ahriman.core.build_tools` is a package which provides wrapper for `devtools` commands.
+* `ahriman.core.database` is everything including data and schema migrations for database.
+* `ahriman.core.formatters` package provides `Printer` sub-classes for printing data (e.g. package properties) to stdout which are used by some handlers.
 * `ahriman.core.report` is a package with reporting classes.
 Usually it must be called by `ahriman.core.report.report.Report.load` method.
 * `ahriman.core.repository` contains several traits and base repository (`ahriman.core.repository.repository.Repository` class) implementation.
 * `ahriman.core.sign` package provides sign feature (only gpg calls are available).